alexharri/website/posts/planes.md

 <Scene scene="project-point-onto-plane-along-normal" height={440} zoom={1.3} yOffset={-0.5} />

 The projection occurs along the plane's normal, which is sometimes useful.
-However, It is much more useful to be able to project a point onto a plane along an _arbitrary_ direction instead.
+However, it is much more useful to be able to project a point onto a plane along an _arbitrary_ direction instead.
 Doing that boils down finding the point of intersection of a line and a plane.

 ## Line-plane intersection